Applications for 2019 are now open!

 - The student must have a GPA of at least a 6.0 in their four best papers of the most recently-completed year.

 Proposed projects should utilise available data to improve health outcomes in a way which has potential for commercialisation.

 Applications must describe the project’s approach, potential health, commercial, scientific, and Māori advancement impacts, data availability, ethical requirements, and within the application form.

-In the 2018-2019 round, we are particularly interested in research in the following areas:
+We are also particularly interested in new scholarship proposals in the following areas:

 - Impact on Māori health